Point Cook Town Centre: Centre Layout

-The area is split in to 4 main precincts.
+The area is split into 4 main precincts.
 The Coles precinct, including Coles and a few specialty stores and food and drink chains.
-The Target precinct, with a Target, EB Games, Telstra, Centre Management and more.
+The Target precinct, with a Target, EB Games Australia, Telstra, Centre Management and more.
 It also includes a few fashion stores.
 The Woolworths precinct, with a Woolworths, Rebel Sport, Food Court and other stores/facilities.
 Finally, there's an Aldi precinct, with an Aldi, Fresh Food market and Reject Shop.
 The centre also has a Library and Community Centre building.
 The centre is also surrounded by car parks, the Boardwalk Wetlands and Dunnings Road.

 Transport

-Stockland Point Cook is approx 30 minutes drive time (27 km) from Melbourne along the Princes Freeway.
-Drivers can access the centre from the freeway by exiting at either Palmers road and turning right at the Palmers road & Dunnings road intersection or Hoppers Crossing and turning left onto Boardwalk Boulevard.
-The undercover parking is accessible from Dunnings Road (Target Precinct), Murnong Street (Woolworths Precinct) or via Boardwalk Boulevard (Coles Precinct).